nshki/writer/README.md

 A demo of the latest build is available here: http://nikiliu.github.io/writer/

+## Purpose

+This project is a Web interpretation of iA Writer's philosophy of "Keep your hands on the keyboard and your mind in the text."
+Through subtle visual cues and animations, this project aims to make writing text an enjoyable experience.

 ## General Approach

 Browsers currently do not support the styling of I-beams within text input fields